 Utility models: 10 years from the filing of the utility model application.

-Designs: 20 years from the registration of the design.
+Designs: 25 years from the filing of the design application.

 Trademarks: 10 years from the registration of the trademark.
 Trademark rights can be renewed by filing a renewal application with the Japan Patent Office.

 Copyrights: 70 years from the death of the author subject to some exceptions.

 Who is the first owner of each of these intellectual property rights and is this different for rights created in the course of employment or under a commission?